 About

-Adamska Elizaveta Rakhilkina is an award-winning transgender Russian filmmaker and photographer based in Brooklyn, who holds a BFA from Tisch School of the Arts, New York University, and an MFA from the University of Washington.
-Their work has been exhibited throughout the USA with such highlights as Allouche Gallery (NYC) and Henry Art Gallery (Seattle), as well as Academy Award, BAFTA, and Canadian Award-qualifying film festivals.
+Adamska Elizaveta Rakhilkina is an award-winning Russian filmmaker and photographer based in USA, who holds a BFA from Tisch School of the Arts, New York University (2018), and an MFA from the School of Art + Art History + Design, University of Washington (2023).
+Their work has been exhibited throughout the USA with such highlights as Allouche Gallery (2018, New York City, USA) and Henry Art Gallery (2023, Seattle, USA), as well as Academy Award, BAFTA, and Canadian Award-qualifying film festivals.
+They have won the Best Narrative Short Film Audience Award at Reeling!
+Chicago Queer Film Festival for their short film New Flesh for the Old Ceremony in 2021 and screened it at top-tier global festivals such as NewFest and Vancouver Queer Film Festival.
+For their academic work, Adamska has been awarded the Gonzales Graduate Student Scholarship, and their paper Queer Extremities of the Body Politic is featured at the 2nd Trans Studies International Conference (2024) at the Northwestern College, Evanston, Illinois (USA).

 Their visuals hurt so bad but feel so good.